 At 12:45 in the afternoon, the tankers

-were getting lunch when planes, in a "V" formation
+were getting lunch when planes, in a "V"

 formation approached the airfield from the

-The tankers saw what looked like raindrops
+north.
+The tankers saw what looked like

-falling from the planes.
-When bombs began
+raindrops falling from the planes.
+When

-took cover.
-Amazingly, not one tank was
+tanks or took cover.
+Amazingly, not one

 tank was hit by a bomb.

 For the next four months, Carl worked to get the tanks the gasoline and ammunition that they needed to fight the Japanese.
-On December 21st or 22nd, A Company was sent north toward Lingayen Gulf in support of B Company.
+On December 21 or 22, A Company was sent north toward Lingayen Gulf in support of B Company.
 The tanks were used to hold the Japanese as the Filipino and Americans disengaged and formed a new defensive lines.